-One of the more recent specialized database models that have been developed since the introduction of the relational database management system (RDBMS), time series databases have been steadily growing in popularity since 2015.
-However, they have been outpacing all other database models by a wide margin over the past two years according to DB-Engines.
+Time series databases have been steadily growing in popularity and have been outpacing all other database models by a wide margin over the past two years.

-As the name implies, a time series database (TSDB) makes it possible to efficiently and continuously add, process, and track massive quantities of real-time data with lightning speed and precision.
-While other database models have been used for these kinds of workloads in the past, TSDBs utilize specific algorithms and architecture to deal with their unique needs.
+With a time series database (TSDB), it's possible to add, process, and track massive quantities of time series data.
+They do this efficiently and continuously, with lightning speed and precision.
+Other types of databases also work for these workloads, and have indeed been used in the past, TSDBs haven specific algorithms and architecture to meet the requirements of speed and high volumes.

 A time series database stores data as pairs of time(s) and value(s).
-By storing data in this way, it makes it easy to analyze time series, or a sequence of points recorded in order over time.
+Storing data this way makes it easy to analyze sequences of points recorded in order over time.
 A TSDB can handle concurrent series, measuring many different variables or metrics in parallel.

-Early time series databases were primarily used for processing volatile financial data and streamlining securities trading.
-However, the world’s changed a lot since they were first introduced and many new use cases have emerged as technology has continued to evolve.
+Early time series databases were mostly used for processing volatile financial data and streamlining securities trading.
+The world’s changed a lot since they were first introduced, and many new use cases have emerged as technology has continued to evolve.

-Well, it can be staggering for more traditional databases whose requirements and design decisions restrict their suitability for such workloads.
-Luckily, there are time series databases and they are getting better and better at dealing with the ever growing demand of this data type.
+Well, it can be staggering for more traditional databases, which were designed for different purposes.
+Luckily, there are time series databases, and they are getting better and better at dealing with the growing demand of this data type.

 What are the benefits of a time series database?